James E. Tierney

 Lecturer on Law

 Mr. Tierney served as the Attorney General of Maine from 1980 until 1990.
-During his ten years as Attorney General of Maine, Mr. Tierney played an active role in the National Association of Attorneys General (NAAG) and has instructed newly elected state Attorneys General on the effective performance of their office for many years.
+During those ten years, Mr. Tierney played an active role in the National Association of Attorneys General (NAAG) and has instructed newly elected state Attorneys General on the effective performance of their office for many years.
 Mr. Tierney has served as a Special Prosecutor in Florida, Pennsylvania, Minnesota and Vermont and, on behalf of NAAG, has authored an analysis of the operations of state grand jury practice.
-He travels regularly to visit in offices of attorney general where he regularly conducts ethics seminars for attorneys general and their staffs.
+He travels regularly to visit in offices of attorney general where he conducts ethics seminars for attorneys general and their staffs.

 Tierney is married to Maine author Elizabeth Strout.
 He has five children and eight grandchildren.